dmojdehi/SwiftGlobe/readme.md

 - Add AR target (for iPhone/iPad)
     - [x] babystep: Add target, with automatic globe placement.  (done but glitchy)
     - [ ] Add placement tracking & lock feedback
-- Add Apple Watch support
+- Add Apple Watch support, using SwiftUI
-    - [x] babystep: Add watch target, show globe,
     - [x] use small textures
     - [x] handle pan & crown-zoom events (nb: no pinch gesture on the watch!)
     - NB: integrating the globe into your own app will take a little work: e.g. the gesture & crown behavior must be handled in your InterfaceController
 - [x] show city lights on darkside (shader modifier)
+- [x] align globe up&down along the natural axis (or optionally along the day/night terminator instead)
+- [x] Use current day-of-year to compute accurate seasonal tilt
 - [ ] add point-to-point connection visualization
 - [ ] cubemap for earth texture (fix slight smearing at poles)
 - [ ] fix normal map 'dimple' at the north pole